Condom: Ribbed and studded

 Textured condoms include studded and ribbed condoms which can provide extra sensations to both partners.
 The studs or ribs can be located on the inside, outside, or both; alternatively, they are located in specific sections to provide directed stimulation to either the G-spot or frenulum.
 Many textured condoms which advertise "mutual pleasure" also are bulb-shaped at the top, to provide extra stimulation to the penis.
 Some women experience irritation during vaginal intercourse with studded condoms.

+Flavored

+Flavored condoms are specialized condom products that have a flavor-coating and that are specially designed for an oral intercourse exclusively, and not for penetrative acts.
+Originally flavored condoms used to be more of a novelty item, rather than for actual protection.
+However, now there are FDA approved flavored condoms on the market.
+Some flavored condoms also have a flavor-specific scent added to them.

+Some concerns of using flavored condoms in vaginal penetration exist, since flavored condoms have some amounts of sugar on them, and inserting sugar to vagina can end up resulting in candidal vulvovaginitis or bacterial vaginosis.
+People with latex allergy should avoid using flavored latex-material condoms, and instead use polyurethane or polyisoprene condoms.

 Other

 The anti-rape condom is another variation designed to be worn by women.
 It is designed to cause pain to the attacker, hopefully allowing the victim a chance to escape.

 A collection condom is used to collect semen for fertility treatments or sperm analysis.
 These condoms are designed to maximize sperm life.

-Some condom-like devices are intended for entertainment only, such as glow-in-the dark condoms.
-These novelty condoms may not provide protection against pregnancy and STDs.

 In February 2022, the U.S. Food and Drug Administration (FDA) approved the first condoms specifically indicated to help reduce transmission of sexually transmitted infections (STIs) during anal intercourse.